 Social Media Might Seem “Social” But It’s Not The Same As Physical Interaction

-We know what you’re wondering: it’s 2019, I rarely have time for extended phone conversations or face-to-face catch-ups… I speak exclusively through Instagram or TikTok.
+We know what you’re wondering: I rarely have time for extended phone conversations or face-to-face catch-ups… I speak exclusively through Instagram or TikTok.
 Isn’t connecting on social media close enough to a social interaction?
 Put simply: HELL.
 NO.

 There is no replacement for legitimate face-to-face interactions and good old-fashioned quality time spent together.
 In fact, social media actually has an opposite effect to actual face time with a friend or loved one.
 Studies show that social media and all of the filters and fake photos and unrealistic portrayals of what real life is like can cause intense isolation as opposed to socialization.
 A recent study published in the American Journal of Health Promotion found that meaningful daily interactions had the strongest associations with lower loneliness, improved family life, better balance, and improved physical and mental health.
 On the flip side, social anxiety was strongly associated with self-reported social media overuse and daily use of text-based social media.
 Social media use (and overuse) is linked with social isolation and loneliness, both of which can lead to poor physical health including suppressed immune systems, chronic inflammation, poor health choices (such as smoking cigarettes or lack of exercise) and the development of mental health conditions.
 We’re not saying that all social media is bad all the time, but in no way can it replace the meaningful interactions and in-person relationships we rely on to feel connected.